jreniel/schism_deploy_master/README.md

 module load schism/${BRANCH}
 ```

+Note that loading the original modules that were used for compilation is not necessary.
+When the modulefile is created, it accounts for the presently loaded modules and adds them as dependencies to the schism/master module.

 If you don't have a module system, you can source the module file directly or add the SCHISM installation to your PATH manually.

 ## Customization